-A flat felled seam makes sportswear and casual wear look very professional and if you have an active little toddler running around, these seams are hardwearing and perfect for overalls and rompers.
+The flat felled seam is a flat, comfortable seam suitable for medium-weight fabrics and garments requiring maximum durability.
+This seam makes sportswear and casual wear look very professional and if you have an active little toddler running around, it is hardwearing and perfect for overalls and rompers.
 They are comfortable because the bulk of the seam is on the outside.

 Relax and press play below >>

 How to Sew a Flat Felled Seam, Instructions

 Step 1 - Seam Allowance for Flat Felled Seam